 Best for online-first retailers

 Choose Shopify POS.
-If your brand was born on the internet and you are expanding into physical retail, Shopify keeps your digital and physical worlds perfectly aligned.
+If your brand was born on the internet and you are expanding into physical retail, Shopify keeps your digital and physical worlds aligned.
 You will never have to worry about overselling an item in-store that just sold out online.
-In the Shopify POS vs. Square debate, Shopify wins for e-commerce.

 Best for brick-and-mortar stores

 Choose Clover.
 If you run a traditional retail shop or grocery store, Clover is a heavy-duty choice.
-Its durable hardware and traditional merchant account options make it the best POS system for retail store locations that do not prioritize e-commerce.
-A Shopify POS vs. Clover comparison usually favors Clover for high-volume food service.
+Its durable hardware and traditional merchant account options make it a strong fit for retail locations that do not prioritize ecommerce.

 Best for restaurants and service businesses